ch-ankit/100-days-of-code/log.md

 **Today's Progress**: No work on React today.
 Watched some Deno videos and did some practice on C from Hacker Rank and on basic HTML on freecodecamp.

 **Thoughts:** Deno seems like an interesting successor to Node.js.
 It is still in its early phase but carries the potential to be the successor of Node.
 Looking forward to it.

+### Day 24: May 29th, 2020

+**Today's Progress**: Built some components for the color app.
+Learned to add repositories to a new git repo.

+**Thoughts:** Not much thinking today.
+Just followed the instructions and built the color comonents and the pallete component for the color app project.
+Going to be a massive project.